Dynamics-aware Adversarial Attack of Adaptive Neural Networks: Related Work

 Some recent works study adversarial attacks on adaptive neural networks, but their attack goal is to slow down the network inference speed.
 By adjusting the objective function to be related to the network's energy consumption, adaptive neural networks can be fooled to activate more execution units~\cite{haque2020ilfo,hong2021panda,chen2022nicgslowdown}.
 These methods all ignore the network architecture change when performing attack.
 To our best knowledge, we are the first to discover the lagged gradient issue of adaptive neural networks and show its great impact.
+Because our LGM reformulate the received gradient to be aware of the dynamic changes of network architecture, it can be combined with existing adversarial attack methods that based on gradient ascent to achieve better attack performance on adaptive neural networks.